 Cookie decorating party?
 Your vegan and gluten-free guests will enjoy these almond flour sugar cookies!

 Sugar cookies are basic.
 They are easy to make and bake into a blank canvas for any way you want to celebrate the holidays.
+And these require only a handful of ingredients.

 Almond flour versus almond meal